alexandros-koutsioumpas/alexandros-koutsioumpas.github.io/HENA.markdown

 - [Issue #1, February 2017]({{site.baseurl}}/assets/HENA_newsletter_1.pdf)

-In case you want to contribute articles to the newsltter, contact the editorial board..
+Contact the editorial board for ideas and contribution of articles to the newsletter.